Notulu

 Notulu is a name shared by several noblewomen of Barotseland in Africa.

 Queen Notulu

 Notulu I was queen consort as a wife of King Ngombala of the Lozi people.
 She was starved to death by one of his successors, King Mwananyanda Liwale.
 Her father was named Mwiyawamatende.

-Chieftess Notulu
+Chieftainess Notulu

-Notulu II of Libumbwandinde was a chieftess.
+Notulu II of Libumbwandinde was a chieftainess.
 She was the daughter of King Ngombala and the queen mentioned above, her namesake.
 She was also a sister of the Prince Mbanga, mother of the Chief Mukwangwa and aunt of the king Mwanawina I.

 Princess Notulu

 Notulu III was a princess consort as a wife of Mbanga (mentioned above).
 Thus both the sister and the wife of Prince Mbanga had the same name and they were sisters-in-law.